Dr Anne O'Connor

 ORCID ID: 0000-0001-9508-2325

 Dr Anne O’Connor is a graduate of Dublin City University where she completed her undergraduate studies in International Marketing and Languages, and MA in Applied Languages (French and German).
 She completed her PhD in the Department of Sociology in the National University of Ireland, Maynooth under the supervision of Professor Séan O’Riain.
-She has been based in the Institute of Technology, Carlow since 1993 and has taught to level 8 in French, German, English as a Foreign Language, Comparative Business Culture, Organisational Behaviour and has supervised final year dissertation students at level 8.
+She has been based at SETU Carlow since 1993 and has taught to level 8 in French, German, English as a Foreign Language, Comparative Business Culture, Organisational Behaviour and has supervised final year dissertation students at level 8.
 She has had poems published in the Kilkenny Poetry Broadsheet, The SHOp, Boyne Berries, Poetry Ireland Review, The Oxfam Calendar, and in other publications.

 - Research Interests